atulkamble/azure-storage-account/README.md

 ---

-## 🛠️ Steps to Create a Storage Account:
+## 🛠️ Steps to Create a Storage Account

 1. **Create a Resource Group**
 2. **Create a Storage Account**